Arizona Court Records

 How Do I Access Arizona Criminal Court Records in Person?

 Individuals looking to inspect or make copies of the criminal court record should make an oral or written request to the clerk of the court’s office where the case was heard.
-Requesters should also include adequate information that will help in identifying the records.
-Custodians are more likely to provide records with shorter processing times if the case information was sufficient, and the requested documents are within close range.
+Requesters should also include adequate information that will help identify the records.
+Custodians are more likely to provide records with shorter processing times if the case information is sufficient and the requested documents are within close range.

 How to Find Arizona Criminal Court Records Online?